Mariners vs. Astros: Betting Trends, Records ATS, Home/Road Splits

 Mariners Recent Betting Performance

-- The Mariners have a record of 1-1-0 ATS over their last 10 games.
+- The Mariners have compiled a 1-1-0 record against the runline over their previous 10 matchups (bookmakers set runlines in two of those contests).

 Discover More About This Game